bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/exploring-p2p-hashrate-markets-v2.md

 So this could be a situation where hopefully maybe splicing could come into play and you could actually splice in new UTXOs into existing channel balances.
 And then what actually ends up getting closed at the end is that marginal difference on what the contract, like the terms were, right?
 So if you, let's say as the buyer, wanted to make X percent of margin on that bet that you took, will that channel close and end up reflecting basically whether you were on the right side of the bet or the miner was on the right side of the bet on that futures curve, right?
-Finally another potentially easier way of doing this rather than going straight over Lightning, is to use a pedicool.
+Finally, another potentially easier way of doing this rather than going straight over Lightning, is to use a Fedipool.
 So, I'll leave it there.
 Yeah, we'd love to include, basically, the hash rate marking over Nostr.
 We think that'd be, it's really fertile ground to try and use static IDs to issue payouts.
 So, yeah.
 You guys wanna try out the demo, that's QR code.
 And we'll see you all there.
-Woo!